Fall & Winter 2023 Honors Scholars Seminars

 This course fulfills elective requirements in the Humanities or the Social Sciences.
 The course cannot be used to satisfy Cardinal Core Requirements.

-This course fulfills elective requirements in the Social Sciences, the Natural Sciences, or the Department of Psychological and Brain Sciences.
+This course fulfills elective requirements in the Humanities, Social Sciences, or the Department of Music History.
 The course cannot be used to satisfy Cardinal Core Requirements.

 HON 431-50 / HON 441-50